 When Georgia workers are injured on the job, those serious injuries can take weeks, months or years for a full recovery.
-If your workers’ comp benefits are delayed or denied, turn immediately to a Georgia workers’ compensation lawyer who can help you with your claim.
+If your workers’ comp benefits are delayed or denied, turn immediately to a workers’ compensation lawyer in Augusta, who can help you with your claim.

 An attorney on your side can guide you through the complicated workers’ comp process.
 The workers’ comp attorney’s goal is to make sure you receive all of the benefits you are entitled to.